fuzz/bub/README.markdown

 in `.pao` and attempts to create them.
 If the target exists and is a symbolic link it will be removed and replaced, otherwise `pao` will refuse to clobber it.

+An example `.pao` file for macOS and easily tweakable for other operating systems is located in `examples/macos.pao`.